5253 Rhodophiala advena ----- Not available this year

 SHIPS YEAR ROUND

-NEW -- An outstanding Griffinia severely endangered in the wild, with beautiful
+An outstanding Griffinia severely endangered in the wild, with beautiful sapphire blue

-sapphire blue flowers.
+flowers.
 Blooms repeatedly and makes an excellent houseplant.
-Not
+Not difficult to grow.

 Smaller than G. espiritensis, this lovely little species has spotted leaves and sky blue